swilharm/multimedia-automatic-misogyny-identification/bert_resnet_combined/README.md

 BERT weights can be found [here](https://drive.google.com/file/d/1qILWpYfbNouY6ScOQEb1K3hLSGFAA3yi/view?usp=sharing)

-The combined accuracy of the two models on the whole test dataset is 62.8%
+The combined accuracy of the two models on the whole test dataset is 62.8% and the macro averaged f1 score is 58.2.

 ### Data Preprocessing